-For projects submitted to the Indigenous Component of the Industry Partner Stream and/or having Indigenous content, applicants are encouraged to add information about the Indigenous identities of the team as described in question 29 below.
+For projects submitted to the Indigenous Stream and/or having Indigenous content, applicants are encouraged to add information about the Indigenous identities of the team as described in question 29 below.

 For further information, applicants may contact their Feature Film Executive, the Lead, Indigenous Initiatives, the Lead, Inclusion Initiatives or the Inclusion Initiatives Advisor.